Fall Guys: Season Updates

-Sweet Thieves was added in Season 6, where one team is invisible (only being visible when moving fast) while the other team is not.
-The invisible team (Thieves) needs to bring sweets to the goals while the other team (Guardians) is trying to prevent them by using the grabbing mechanic to capture the Thieves and put them in a jail.
+Season 6 added cross-progression, cross-play, and a game mode called Sweet Thieves, where one team is invisible (only being visible when moving fast) while the other team is not.
+The invisible team (Thieves) needs to bring sweets to the goals while the other team (Guardians) tries to prevent them by using the grabbing mechanic to capture the Thieves and put them in a jail.
 A button can be pressed every 30 seconds to remove the jail barrier.